xiangzhi/RosBag2PsiStoreConverter/README.md

 ## TODO & Limitations
 1. Handle RosBag Files that are split into multiple files
+1. Change the originate time in the file to the header time.
+(Figure out the way propagate originated time and latency)
-2. Implemented Sensor_msgs and able to convert to images
+1. Implemented Sensor_msgs and able to convert to images
-3. Figure out how to deal with TF (transformations)
+1. Figure out how to deal with TF (transformations)